How to Create a Monero (XMR) Wallet

 What Is a Monero Wallet Address?

-A Monero wallet address is a unique ID for sending and receiving XMR tokens.
-There are three types: standard, integrated, and subaddress, each of which consists of 95 symbols.
+Additionally, there are three types of XMR wallets: standard, integrated, and subaddress, each of which consists of 95 symbols.

 • The standard option is used for regular transactions and starts with “4”.
 Here is the example: ’41dtfjtrvG3ZKTpzaVqTpjasKaPTGVBRRYJnPrp14mne7aWL6jVasPaD3AZSdw24mkJ8GpLkMNXENJWu2LuRb78v1HJYvcB’.